The link between Inflammation, Chronic Disease, and Innate Vitality

 Gastrointestinal health is a core concept in the world of Functional and Integrative Medicine and is ultimately a central component in navigating to the root cause of many symptom pictures, and diseases.

-In a Nut Shell: if you have Leaky Gut, inflammation increases.
+In a Nut Shell: if you have gut symptoms, inflammation increases.

 So what do you do?